Miyake Island (Miyake-jima), Izu Archipelago, Tokyo Metropolis, Japan

 Small island with active volcano.
 Augite-olivine basalt.
-Famous as the classic locality for anorthite crystals, thousands of which were thrown out loose by the 1870 eruption and distributed in collections around the world; usually coated with a film of reddish or blackish glassy lava.
+Famous as the classic locality for anorthite crystals, thousands of which were thrown out loose by the July 1874 eruption and distributed in collections around the world; usually coated with a film of reddish or blackish glassy lava.
 Some crystals display metallic schiller caused by discontinuous included films of native copper and/or copper-zinc alloys.
 Visiting and collecting here is sometimes impeded by eruptions of SO2 and H2S gas.

 Mindat ArticlesAnorthite and Native Brass by Alfredo Petrov

-The above list contains all mineral locality references listed on mindat.org.
+This page contains all mineral locality references listed on mindat.org.
 This does not claim to be a complete list.
 If you know of more minerals from this site, please register so you can add to our database.
 This locality information is for reference purposes only.
 You should never attempt to visit any sites listed in mindat.org without first ensuring that you have the permission of the land and/or mineral rights holders for access and that you are aware of all safety precautions necessary.